What to Pack for a Trip to Alaska

 Eye Mask

-A common issue that many travelers face is getting a good night's sleep when the sun is still shining bright outside.
+Many travelers struggle to get a good night’s sleep during Alaska’s bright summer days.
 If you stay in a place without blackout curtains, this can be even more challenging.
 You’ll be thankful to have an eye mask.

 Shorts and Short-Sleeve Shirts